adityam/filter/vim-README.md

 When `escape=on`, the `2context.vim` script passes the `Comment` syntax region (as identified by `vim`) verbatim to TeX.
-So, we may use TeX commands inside the comment region and they will be interpretted by TeX.
+So, we may use TeX commands inside the comment region and they will be interpreted by TeX.
 For example

     \definevimtyping[C][syntax=c, escape=on]